bmellstrom/semeru/README.md

     public static void main(String[] args)

 The program will exit if/when this method returns.
-When a SIGINT och SIGTERM signal is received, the following method will be executed in a separate thread:
+When a SIGINT or SIGTERM signal is received, the following method will be executed in a separate thread:

     public static void shutdown()